-- 99231 Subsequent hospital care, per day, for the evaluation and management of a patient, which requires at least two of these three key components: a problem focused interval history, a problem focused examination, decision making that is straightforward or of low complexity.
+- Subsequent hospital care, per day, for the evaluation and management of a patient, which requires at least two of these three key components: a problem focused interval history, a problem focused examination, decision making that is straightforward or of low complexity.
 Usually, the patient is stable, recovering or improving.
-Practitioners typically spend 15 minutes at the bedside and on the patient's hospital floor or unit. - 99232 Subsequent hospital care, per day, for the evaluation and management of a patient, which requires at least two of these three key components: an expanded problem focused interval history, an expanded problem focused examination, and/or medical decision making of moderate complexity.
+Practitioners typically spend 15 minutes at the bedside and on the patient's hospital floor or unit. - Subsequent hospital care, per day, for the evaluation and management of a patient, which requires at least two of these three key components: an expanded problem focused interval history, an expanded problem focused examination, and/or medical decision making of moderate complexity. - Usually, the patient is responding inadequately to the rapy or has developed a minor complication.
+Practitioners typically spend 25 minutes at the bedside and on the patient's hospital floor or unit. - Subsequent hospital care, per day, for the evaluation and management of a patient, which requires at least two of these three key components: a detailed interval history, a detailed examination, and/or medical decision making of high complexity.

-Usually, the patient is responding inadequately to therapy or has developed a minor complication.
-Practitioners typically spend 25 minutes at the bedside and on the patient's hospital floor or unit.
+Usually, the patient is unstable or has developed a significant complication or a significant new problem.
+Practitioners typically spend 35 minutes at the bedside and on the patient's hospital floor or unit.